 - Deadline: CL proposals must be submitted by October 15 for projects which begin during the fall semester and by February 15 for projects which begin during the spring semester.
 The Council aspires to respond within two weeks of submission.
-Projects must be completed by the end of the junior year.
+Projects may be completed during any semester except the spring semester of a student’s senior year.

 - Proposal: Submit a project proposal for approximately 15 hours of effort (excluding the time taken to write the proposal and final project report).
 The Honors Council must approve for your project to count toward the Service Requirement.
 The Council may ask for revisions before approving your proposal.
 The Council welcomes consultation as you prepare your proposal.
 The Council will not approve proposals for projects that have already been completed.
 Project application form, click here.

 - Faculty Sponsor.
 Because we are looking for intellectually rigorous projects, we require you to have a trusted faculty member evaluate your proposal before you submit it to the Committee.
 You and your faculty member can review the project criteria found here.
 Click here for the faculty sponsorship form.

 - Participants.
 Students may work as individuals or in groups to complete a project.
 Each member should complete at least 15 hours of work on the project; for a three-person group, a total of 45 hours is expected.
 If you choose to work in a group, you may submit one proposal and one final report.
 Both should detail the specific contributions and time given to the project by each member.
 Credit may not be awarded to each participant if his or her role is not articulated.